WaterinoS/FenixZoneACBypass/README.md

 # FenixZoneACBypass
-FenixZone shitty anticheat bypassed by king: WaterSmoke (Expl01T3R)<br>
+FenixZone anticheat bypassed by king WaterSmoke (Expl01T3R)<br>
-Thanks to CikaUIF (CikaDjokica) for help with crack, analysis.
+Thanks to CikaUIF (CikaDjokica) for help with crack, analysis.<br>
+Contains also evidence for government sites in case of criminal report.